 To this end I have included “An Annotated Bibliography for Readers of Reformed Theology.”
 It is a list of books I would hope every Calvinist would read because it has been my experience that Calvinist laypersons are not very interested in reading the more scholarly non-Calvinist literature.
 They have limited exposure to the non-Calvinist’s exegesis of the text and explanations of their views.
 The Calvinist scholars and popular speakers who do read this literature have responded in ways that I believe, and will attempt to demonstrate, are unconvincing and even intellectually dangerous.
 Also, the Calvinist layperson hears non-Calvinist theology explained by these prominent Calvinists in a manner prone to mischaracterization.
 They often conclude that anyone that is not a Calvinist is a Pelagian or Semi-Pelagian and may therefore be summarily dismissed.

 Again, no doubt these are sensitive and challenging issues, but careful, objective and honest reasoning applies to any and all theological models.
 And the challenge here is unique because the controversy reveals there are two diametrically opposed ways of interpreting Scripture going on.
 One adopts a hermeneutic of coherence (non-Calvinists), the other a hermeneutic of incoherence (Calvinists).
 The challenge here is to press the Calvinist as to whether a hermeneutic of incoherence can ever be one that can be trusted to disclose the meaning of the biblical text so as to arrive at the truth.
 Is a hermeneutic of incoherence a legitimate, responsible method of interpretation?
 Now the Calvinist is free to press the non-Calvinist on the same issue and even attempt to persuade non-Calvinists that incoherence, inconsistency and contradiction are legitimate results of valid interpretations of Scripture.
 Non-Calvinists would be open to that.
+I myself would be very interested the Calvinist’s argument in that respect.
 So this controversy requires disclosing and examining one’s hermeneutic, while also coming to terms with whether a hermeneutic of incoherence could ever assure us that its interpretations are valid.

-Thus, being in search of the truth from God’s written revelation, we are inevitably engaged in hermeneutics, that is, what makes for good and proper interpretation.
+Thus, being in search of the truth from God’s written revelation, we are inevitably engaged in hermeneutics, that is, those principles that make for good and proper interpretation.
 I pray that many would think through the Bible’s claims about God, man and the salvation found only in Christ Jesus and be added to the “whosoever believes” of John 3:16 and therefore be among those who “will not perish but have everlasting life.”
+Today, right now, you can believe and receive God’s greatest gift to you – the gift of salvation in Jesus Christ.
+Jesus, who was sinless, took upon himself on the cross the punishment due us for our sins.
+The Bible says, “He [God] made the one who did not know sin to be sin for us, so that in him we might become the righteousness of God” (2 Cor.
+5:21).
+You too can be saved from your sins and have eternal life in the presence of God.
 This is truly good news!
-Today, right now, you can believe and receive God’s greatest gift – Jesus Christ – and be saved from your sins and have eternal life in the presence of God.

 Soteriology is the study of the biblical doctrines pertaining to salvation.
 The gospel, or “good news,” is the message of salvation.
 As such, one’s soteriological doctrines should support and reflect the biblical message of “good news.”